 - Respiratory depression

 Ketamine stimulates the cardiovascular system, which can increase heart rate and blood pressure, and lead to tachycardia (rapid heart rate) in recreational users.
-Hypertension (high blood pressure) and pulmonary edema (excess fluid in the lungs) can also result when ketamine is used with other drugs – in particular, when combined with drugs such as MDMA (3,4-methylenedioxy-methamphetamine), cocaine, amphetamine and methamphetamine, reported the DEA.
+When combined with drugs such as MDMA (3,4-methylenedioxy-methamphetamine), cocaine, amphetamine and methamphetamine, ketamine abuse may also result in Hypertension (high blood pressure) and pulmonary edema (excess fluid in the lungs).